alirobe/get-spsite/pages/administration.md

 permalink: /administration/
 title: IT Admins
 ---
+## Administer SharePoint and Microsoft 365 with confidence

-## Resources for IT Pros and Administrators
+Vetted links for administrators and IT pros: training, roadmaps, migrations, and essential tools.

 ## Official / Useful Training